elementary/website/docs/human-interface-guidelines.md

 # UI Toolkit Elements {#ui-toolkit-elements}

-elementary uses consistent user interface (UI) elements to bring a unified and predictable experience to users, no matter what app they're using.
+elementary OS uses consistent user interface (UI) elements to bring a unified and predictable experience to users, no matter what app they're using.
 When used properly, this ensures a small (or nonexistent) learning curve for your app.

 ## Widget Concepts {#widget-concepts}